mytorch-ai/examples/README.md

 > **Note:** We recommend running the following commands in this (`./examples`) directory

 ## Step 2: Installation
+IMPORTANT: MyTorch replaces functions from libraries like PyTorch and Transformers with its own cloud-based implementations.
+For it to work properly, these libraries **must not** be pre-installed.
+If you’ve already installed them, create a fresh environment and install MyTorch **before** anything else.
+We recommend using `virtualenv` or `conda` to ensure a clean setup, even if you're unsure whether conflicts exist.

 ### Setting up MyTorch on Linux/MacOS